NeuroTechX/ntx_slack_archive/eegdata.md

  >Note that i suggest you to work from the github version of the toolbox.
 I recently added some more explicit error message for this problem

+4/5/2017 11:53 AM

+ **alexandre.barachant** :

+ >I plan to release a new version in the next couple of weeks